 worked for white landowners as sharecroppers.
 This meant the civil rights movement in Fayette County was primarily an effort of

-This can be better appreciated if we acknowledge that the middle-class, more educated
+This can be better appreciated if we note that the middle-class, more educated blacks—who

-blacks—who had more resources to start a movement—were found in the urban areas.
-Most
+had more resources to start a movement—were few and mostly found in urban areas.
+At

-blacks in the South at the time were poor and undereducated and, therefore, many of
+the time, most blacks in the rural South were poor and under-educated and, therefore,

-the movements during the Civil Rights Era were initiated by white sympathizers who
+many of the movements during the Civil Rights Era were initiated by white sympathizers

 Finally, Fayette County—as well as adjacent Haywood County—were politically promising because they were the only two of 96 Tennessee counties in which blacks outnumbered

 whites.
-This made change at a large scale possible if blacks could vote.
-Also, being
+This made change at a significant scale possible if black citizens could vote.

-Map of Tennessee highlighting Fayette (red) and Haywood Counties (gray).
+Map of Tennessee highlighting Fayette (blue) and Haywood (green) counties.